 Over the years I have worked on several projects in physics and engineering, with a strong focus on optimization, modeling and experimental validation.
-A non-extensive list of my research interests is:
+A non-extensive list of the projects I have been involved with is:

 - Integrated Modeling of SPARC Burning Plasmas